matiu/dolar-blue/README.md

 ### dolarblue(callback(data))

 *** callback ***
-    will be called is an object containing 3 members: buy, sell and datetime.
+    argument is an object with 3 members: buy, sell and datetime.
 Datetime's format is ISO8601 and is suitable for
 ``` javascript
     var date = new Date(data.datetime);
 ```